-- The final data set is presented in the prescribed data template. - Both French and English versions of the data set will be produced for Francophone countries - All values are in the correct row and correct column - All open-ended or "other (specify)" verbatim responses are included in the data set.
+- The final data set is presented in the prescribed data template. - Both French and English versions of the data set will be produced for Francophone countries - Both Portuguese and English versions of the data set will be produced for Lusophone countries - All values are in the correct row and correct column - All open-ended or "other (specify)" verbatim responses are included in the data set.
 These can be in English, Portuguese or French. - Missing values are labeled as -1 = missing data - No variables contain any out-of-range values - There is no "system missing" ("." in SPSS) data - For each variable, all values are labeled correctly - The data is internally consistent, so that all "linked" questions are properly cleaned (details of all the linked question sets included in the instrument can be found in Appendix 10)